atomproject/utils/README.md

 The `%author%` field in `bower.json` file comes from global git config remember to set them properly.

+The command syntax can be known by running `scaffold`

 ## clone-org
 Clones a organization, it takes the organization name as parameter and another optional parameter to specify the output location of clone.
 The repos in the organization will be cloned at the provided location or if the location is not provided then at current location inside a directory with the name as _org name_.

+The command syntax can be known by running `clone-org`

 # Notes
 The `git checkout` doesn't trigger file system change event and because of that